How to Ease Nighttime Cough and Get Some Rest (Part 2)

 More Nighttime Cough Sleep Support Tips

-Sip a cup of hot herbal tea, like Organic Breathe Tea, about an hour before bed.
+Sip a cup of hot herbal tea, like Elanen naturals’ Organic Breathe Tea, about an hour before bed.
 Laura, my friend at Elanen naturals, sent me a bag of this tea and it was so soothing to my itchy throat and cough.

 Take a warm (not hot) shower or bath before bed.
 If you “pre-steam” the bathroom, the steam will help loosen mucus and moisturize the airway.
-Place a drop or two of your favorite conifer essential oil on a washcloth and hang it in the shower.
+Place a drop or two of your favorite conifer essential oil on a wet washcloth and hang it in the shower.

-If the air is dry, run a cool mist humidifier while you sleep.
+Run a cool mist humidifier while you sleep.
 This is the one we have.
 It’s quiet and I can add a couple of drops of Lavender (Lavandula angustifolia) and Black Spruce (Picea mariana) essential oil to the well for additional sleep support.

-As you settle into bed apply a bit of handcrafted Menthol Vapor Chest Rub and cover with a cotton cloth.
+Apply Menthol Vapor Chest Rub and cover with a cotton cloth.
 You can also massage a small amount in to the soles of your feet and cover with soft socks.

 Drink lots of fluids throughout the day.
 The more hydrated your body is, the better it functions, especially when it comes to clearing the airways of mucus.
 Herbal teas (hot or cold) and water boosted with electrolytes and botanical extracts, like Nuun, help keep your body hydrated.